valwade275/valwade275/README.md

 <h4>I am a technical writer (sometimes called a technical communications professional, documentarian, or programmer writer depending on the company or project).
 I am passionate about bridging gaps between developers, technology, and general users.
 I believe that proper documentation is essential for the success of any technological endeavor, and I enjoy helping stakeholders produce the best documentation possible.</h4>

 <h4>I am enthusiastic about taking up new challenges and learning new skills.
 I'm a research-oriented technologist with a love for innovative problem-solving.
 Currently, I am focusing on improving my coding skills.
 I am open to collaborating and exploring new opportunities.
-If you need a talented and thorough technical writer on your team, let's connect!</h4>
+If you need a talented and thorough technical writer on your team, [let's connect!](#🙋‍♀️-lets-connect)</h4>

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 ## 🛠️ My Skills